 There are several possible types of damage that can cause nerve-related foot pain.
 As a result, a consultation with a specialist is the best way to determine the condition you have.
 Common nerve injuries include:

-- Pinched nerves: repeated pressures or traumas can lead to pinched nerves.
+Pinched nerves: Repeated pressures or traumas to the foot and ankle area can lead to pinched nerves.

-- Nerve injuries: certain traumas, complications during surgeries.
+Nerve injuries: Certain blunt traumas as well as complications during surgeries.

-- Common peroneal nerve dysfunction: damage to a single nerve that leads to lack of movement and muscle nourishment in the area surrounding that nerve.
+Common peroneal nerve dysfunction: damage to a single nerve that leads to a lack of movement and muscle nourishment in the area surrounding that nerve.

 - Wearing high-heeled shoes